Retrieval Augmented Thought Process for Private Data Handling in Healthcare: Related Work

-\textbf{Ablation study : } Comparing the MCTS oracle with and without IR reveals that access to retrieved documents accounts for a 3\% increase in final performance.
-This finding might seem surprising, as the LLM used (Llama-2 \cite{touvron2023llama}) has been extensively trained on Wikipedia articles, leading us to expect little benefit from retrieving documents from this source.
-However, this observation can be explained by the imperfect memory of LLMs \cite{deletang2023language} and their propensity for hallucination \cite{zhang_sirens_2023}.
-It is widely recognized that prompting LLMs with relevant factual documents helps reduce hallucinations \cite{yu2023chainofnote, gao2024retrievalaugmented}, thereby enhancing performance.
-In Appendix \ref{sec:add_exp}, we propose an additional experiment that demonstrates the impact of IR in improving the general thought quality. \textbf{Takeway: IR improves performances, even when the LLM has been trained on the knowledge base.} We employ the estimation scoring-based greedy algorithm to highlight the performance gains brought by the MCTS algorithm.
-Unlike the greedy algorithm, which solely follows the scoring model's guidance, the MCTS optimizes an exploration-exploitation trade-off modelled by the UCT equation.
-Thus, it develops poorly scored thoughts as well, leading to two interesting properties. a) Robustness against scoring system flaws as a thought mistakenly flagged as irrelevant has a non-zero probability of being developed. b) It fosters more "creativity" by allowing concurrent and/or connected lines of thought. \textbf{Takeaway: the performance improvement is partly due to the MCTS algorithm.}
+\textbf{Ablation study:} Comparing the MCTS oracle with and without IR shows that access to retrieved documents accounts for a 37\% increase in final performance.
+Surprisingly, a similar experiment in an Open-Domain public data setting (see Appendix \ref{app:boolq}) also demonstrates that IR boosts performance.
+This result is unexpected, as the LLM has been extensively trained on Wikipedia articles, suggesting little benefit from retrieving documents from this source.
+However, this can be explained by the imperfect memory of LLMs \cite{deletang2023language} and their propensity for hallucination \cite{zhang_sirens_2023}.
+It is widely recognised that prompting LLMs with relevant factual documents helps reduce hallucinations \cite{yu2023chainofnote, gao2024retrievalaugmented}, thereby enhancing performance.
+In Appendix \ref{sec:add_exp}, we present an additional experiment demonstrating the impact of IR on improving the general thought quality. \textbf{Takeaway: IR improves performance, even when the LLM has been trained on the knowledge base.} Moreover, we use the ToT with IR method to highlight the performance gains brought by the MCTS algorithm.
+Unlike standard thought processes, which solely follow the scoring model's guidance, MCTS optimizes an exploration-exploitation trade-off modelled by the UCT equation.
+This allows it to develop poorly scored thoughts as well, leading to two interesting properties: a) Robustness against scoring system flaws, as a thought mistakenly flagged as irrelevant has a non-zero probability of being developed. b) It fosters more "creativity" by allowing concurrent and/or connected lines of thought. \textbf{Takeaway: the MCTS algorithm demonstrates superior performance compared to other thought process algorithms.}

-Figure \ref{fig:results_boolq} demonstrates the effectiveness of the offline model-based estimator.
+Table \ref{tab:ablation_emrqa} demonstrates the effectiveness of the offline model-based estimator.
 It matches the performance of the self-critic score while being significantly faster, requiring fewer LLM queries compared to its self-critic equivalent (see Figure \ref{fig:speed_acc}).